jacobnzw/spatial-reconstruction/README.md

 Below I compare reconstructions with original (calibrated) and perturbed camera intrinsics.

 ![Statue Orbit SIFT+BF perturbed K](assets/statue_orbit_sift_bf_compare_goodK-green_badK-red.jpg)
-*Figure: SIFT+BF setup comparing the orignal reconstruction with camera intrinsics $K$ (green) and reconstruction with perturbed instrinsics $K'=0.999K$ (red).
+*Figure: SIFT+BF setup comparing the orignal reconstruction with camera intrinsics $ K $ (green) and reconstruction with perturbed instrinsics $ K'=0.999K $ (red).
 Slight deviation in intrinsics has decisive effect on the quality of the reconstructed point cloud as well as the estimated camera poses.*

 ### Effect of Bundle Adjustment